 - Sixty-five percent of American Indian adults in 2001-2005 were overweight or obese, compared to 60 percent of the total population.

 - Based on Wisconsin Family Health Survey results for 2001-2005, American Indians were less likely than the total population to have health insurance at any given point in time.
 Eighty-nine percent of American Indians, compared with 93 percent of the total Wisconsin population, said they had some form of health insurance at the time of the survey interview.

 - Eight percent of American Indians were uninsured for all of the past year; this is double the percent uninsured all year in the total state population (4%).

-- More information on American Indian population estimates is available from an interactive data query system, Wisconsin Interactive Statistics on Health (WISH), on the Wisconsin Department of Health Services site.
+- More recent health-related information on the American Indian population in Wisconsin is available from an interactive data query system, Wisconsin Interactive Statistics on Health (WISH), on the Wisconsin Department of Health Services site.

-- A synopsis of health-related findings about American Indians in Wisconsin is provided by this excerpt from the Department's Wisconsin Minority Health Report, 2001-2005 (PDF, 897 KB).
+- A synopsis of health-related findings about American Indians in Wisconsin is provided by this excerpt from the Department's Wisconsin Minority Health Report, 2001-2005, P-45716 (PDF).

 - Wisconsin Historical Society

 - University of Wisconsin at Madison, American Indian Studies

 - Department of Health Services Tribal Affairs Office